Construction Framers, OSA

 Carpenters are involved in many different types of construction.
-They construct, repair, and install building frameworks and structures made from wood and other materials, work indoors and outdoors from installing kitchen cabinets to building highways and bridges.
+They construct, repair, and install building frameworks and structures made from wood and other materials, work indoors and outdoors from installing kitchen cabinets.

 Continuing Education current awards, certificates, and class schedule.